RS-DAT/JupyterDockerSpawnerOnSRC/README.md

 Follow the [SRC Start a simple workspace](https://servicedesk.surf.nl/wiki/display/WIKI/Start+a+simple+workspace) and choose the item that is created in the previous step.

+## Docker images and containers

+The docker image can be set in the [jupyterhub config file](./roles/jupyter/templates/jupyterhub_config.py.j2).
+After logging to Jupyter server, the docker image is pulled and a container starts running.
+Meantime, the volumes `/data` and `/scratch` are mounted to the same folders inside the container.
+If the user does not stop the server, the container continues running.
+Otherwise, the container will be stopped (Status Exited).
+Next time, the same container will be used.
+So, the data and packages are preserved.
+Note that, the container and images will be stayed on the workspace.
+Only when the Jupyter service is stopped, the containers will be removed.

+### Remove images or containers

+You can log in to the workspace using `ssh` and use docker command with `sudo` to delete images/containers.

 ## Credits